Weighted Chernoff information and optimal loss exponent in context-sensitive hypothesis testing: Conclusions

-We studied context-sensitive (weighted) simple hypothesis testing under a multiplicative weight function $\varphi$ and showed that the optimal total loss (sum of type-I and type-II context-sensitive losses) admits an exact single-letter logarithmic asymptotic with exponent given by the weighted Chernoff information $D_C^{\rw}$.
-A key technical step is an exponential-family embedding of the weighted geometric mixtures $\varphi\,p^\alpha q^{1-\alpha}$, which identifies the optimal Chernoff parameter $\alpha^*$ through the log-normaliser and yields information-geometric identities (including weighted Bregman representations).
-We also established finite-$n$ concentration bounds for the tilted weighted log-likelihood via martingale inequalities and derived explicit closed-form formulas for $D^{\rw}_{B,\alpha}$ and $D_C^{\rw}$ in several standard parametric models (Gaussian, Poisson, exponential), recovering the classical unweighted expressions when $\varphi\equiv 1$; an extension to finitely many hypotheses follows by reduction to pairwise weighted Chernoff exponents.
+The rate is the weighted Chernoff information.
+The main structural ingredient is an exponential-family embedding of the weighted geometric mixtures $\varphi\,p^\alpha q^{1-\alpha}$, which yields the characterisation of the optimal Chernoff parameter through the log-normaliser and leads to weighted information-geometric identities.
+We also derived finite-$n$ concentration bounds for the tilted weighted log-likelihood, obtained explicit formulas in Gaussian, Poisson, and exponential models, and extended the logarithmic asymptotic to finitely many hypotheses through the minimum pairwise weighted Chernoff information.